 Next, I installed the rear panel, the heatsinks and the connector that connects the harmonic filter and the HL2 motherboard.

 This morning I used LinHPSDR on Linux Mint 20.2 on the air.
 It loaded and configured as the instructions say.
 It was a pleasure to use and quite different than Thetis but it worked well.
-Both LinHPSDR and Thetis support Pure Signal which I want to tackle soon.
+Both LinHPSDR and Thetis support Pure Signal.